Austin M. Purves Jr.: Civic and volunteer contributions

-Purves acted as Vice President of the Architectural League of New York and was President of the National Society of Mural Painters (1952-1953).
-He continued his association with the Cooper Union Art School by serving as a member of the Advisory Council and served for many years as a Trustee of the Hartford Art School, University of Hartford.
+Purves acted as Vice President of the Architectural League of New York and was President of the National Society of Mural Painters (1952–1953).
+He continued his association with the Cooper Union Art School by serving as a member of the Advisory Council, and he served for many years as a Trustee of the Hartford Art School, University of Hartford.